Family Dentistry Columbia, SC

 The primary teeth also help to keep a space for the permanent teeth that will eventually emerge.
 Fortunately we can help if your child loses baby teeth early from accidents or decay.
 Our dentist may provide you with a space retainer to ensure that there’s enough space for the permanent teeth.

-We encourage you to call our dentist in Columbia, SC, at 803-400-8729 to schedule an appointment today.
+We encourage you to call our dentist in Columbia, SC, at 803-400-8729 to schedule a visit today.
 You can also request an appointment online.